yolo-pkgs/gore/README.md

 # Pass --dev (or -d) to also check dev packages like v0.0.0-...
 gore list -d

+# Pass --group (or -g) to group packages by domain
+gore list -g

 # Pass --extra (or -e) to print extra info
 gore list -e